harsh2204/socketJoy/README.md

 ## Quickstart

-Download one of the pre-built binaries for your desired platform from [releases](https://github.com/harsh2204/socketjoy/releases/) and simply execute the binary to get the server up and running.
+Download one of the pre-built binaries for your desired platform from [releases](https://github.com/harsh2204/socketjoy/releases/).

+_**Required**_: Run the executable with `--setup` flag in a terminal to complete the setup process.

+Once the setup is done, you can run the executable by either simply double clicking it or running it from a terminal.

 To the run the server in debug mode, run the executable in a terminal with `-d` flag.